|Tried and true “games” that get kids cleaning!|

 In this game, the kids have to save the fish by putting them in the toy box before the shark (mom or sibling) gets them.
 This game works best when there isn’t a huge amount of toys and they are confined to one room.

-And you can switch the fish to anything your kids are interested in.
+You can switch the fish to anything your kids are interested in (like dinosaurs or kittens).

-Mostly, I just try to keep it simple and as fun as possible.
-Do you have any cleaning games you play with your kids?
+Mostly, I just try to keep it simple and as fun as possible by playing clean up games.
+Do you have any clean up games you play with your kids?

 Follow us on Pinterest: Coffee With Us 3